-How to DIY a Cotton Face Mask with a Bandana
+How to Make a Cotton Face Mask with a Bandana/Bandanna?

 A cloth mask is not a medical-grade mask, but it can help reduce the spread of the virus when a medical-grade mask such as N95 face mask is not available.
 Making a homemade mask without sewing skills can be achieved easily by following the steps below: